Pink Flowers

 • Designed participatory governance structures

-• Integrated cooperative economics with community organizing frameworks
+• Integrated cooperative development with community organizing and leadership training

 Community Crisis Leadership & Civic Engagement (Red Hook, Brooklyn, NY)